-- Projects must obtain all necessary State and local permits required to complete the project. - Equipment must be maintained and kept in good repair for 5 years. - Snow removal must be provided to ensure access during/after inclement weather. - Equipment must operate with a maximum downtime of 10% in any 30-day period. - All signage, notices and instructions posted at the site regarding EVSE use are legible in both daytime and nighttime conditions. - Any fees that are charged for use of the EVSE are fully disclosed prior to charging the consumer. - Fees for use of the equipment must be consistent with the State's Method of sale regulations. - Equipment will not be sold or relocated during the terms of the incentive without prior written permission. - Register equipment that is available to the general public on Plugshare and the Alt.
+- Projects must obtain all necessary State and local permits required to complete the project. - Equipment must be maintained and kept in good repair for 5 years. - Snow removal must be provided to ensure access during/after inclement weather. - Equipment must operate with a maximum downtime of 10% in any 30-day period. - All signage, notices and instructions posted at the site regarding EVSE use are legible in both daytime and nighttime conditions. - Any fees that are charged for use of the EVSE are fully disclosed prior to charging the consumer. - Fees for use of the equipment must be consistent with the State's Method of sale regulations. - Equipment will not be sold or relocated during the terms of the incentive without prior written permission. - Register equipment that is available to the general public on PlugShare and the US Dept of Energy's Alt.
 Fuels Database.